 Tuesday, December 5, 8:30 a.m. to noon, United Way of Greater Toledo, 424 Jackson St.

 Thursday, January 11, 8:30 a.m. to noon, location to be finalized

 Thursday, February 8, 8:30 a.m. to noon, location to be finalized

-The Healthy Lucas County chronic disease prevention and management coalition is working to reduce the physical and financial burdens of chronic disease on our community.
-The project’s priorities include increasing smoke-free environments, improving healthy food choices in corner stores, and helping Toledoans in low-income neighborhoods get connected to medical and social services to improve health outcomes.
+The Healthy Lucas County collaboration has a number of ongoing initiatives.
+Healthy Lucas County’s chronic disease prevention and management team, for example, is increasing smoke-free housing, improving healthy food choices in corner stores, and helping low-income residents get connected to medical and social services to improve their health.

-The chronic disease prevention and management coalition is partially funded by a three-year Partnerships to Improve Community Health grant from the Centers for Disease Control and Prevention.
+The chronic disease prevention and management team was partially funded by a three-year Partnerships to Improve Community Health grant from the Centers for Disease Control and Prevention.
 The grant was awarded to the Hospital Council of Northwest Ohio, and partners include the Toledo-Lucas County Health Department, Live Well Greater Toledo and the YMCA and JCC of Greater Toledo.